-Structure Type: All 18 of the structures in RLA #66 are single-family residences.
+Structure Type: 3 of the structures in RLA #67 are single-family residences and 8 are commercial properties, two of which are vacant or used for parking.

 Foundation Type: The type of foundation was determined by field investigation and query of Tulsa County Assessor records.
-All of the 18 structures are slab on grade.
+There were 5 properties with slab on grade and 2 properties crawl space foundation.
+Property 4 has 2 structures, 1 with a crawl space and 1 with slab on grade foundation.
+Property 2 and 10 are vacant.

 Condition of Structures: The condition of the residences in the RLA was determined by field investigation and the County Assessor's records.
-The structures were all considered to be in Average to Good condition.
+The structures were all considered to be in the range of Unsound to Average/Fair condition.
 These findings are summarized in the following table.